STAMP-project/pitest-descartes/README.md

 +SKIP_SHORT(lines[3])
 ```

-It is equal to 5 by default.
+The line threshold is equal to 5 by default.

 ### Using Gradle
 Follow the [instructions](http://gradle-pitest-plugin.solidsoft.info/) to set up PIT for a project that uses [Gradle](https://gradle.org/).